Shanshan-/Pixelization/README.md

 ### To run the program:
 Download the directory, and open in Microsoft Visual Studio.
-Resolve any library dependencies, and proceed to run.
+Resolve any library dependencies for opencv (related .lib file list in 'lib files.txt'), and proceed to run.

 ### Additional notes: